maxfarr/tavernlight-challenge-tfs/questions-1-4.md

 ## Comments:

 In the case where we can’t find the login data for the player, we need to delete the Player we just allocated.
-We don’t need to do the same for item, however, because if we get a nullptr, there’s nothing to delete.
+For item, we shouldn't necessarily delete the memory outright, but we should call decrementReferenceCounter in case we are the final owners of the pointer after calling internalAddItem.

 ## Fixed: